AM207/ac297r/content/pages/syllabus.md

 You will be dealing with real-world problems, messy data sets, and the chance to work on an end-to-end solution to a problem using computational methods.

-Professors and TFs will work with partners/collaborators from science, industry, government or the non-profit sector to select and prepare project goals and data.
+Professors and TFs have worked with partners/collaborators from science, industry, government or the non-profit sector to select and prepare project goals and data.
 Projects will be selected to combine the statistical, computational, and engineering challenges and social issues involved in solving complex real-world problems.
 Additional mentors for the project may be recruited to assist with particular projects.

 Students will be placed in groups and each group will work with the instructor who together will identify a particular problem they would like to solve.
 Students will also work with the instructors and mentors or partners to understand the overall problem, define the problem, and propose a solution.
-These solutions will be either in the form of a software package, recommendations or a research papers.
-CSE-CP problems will be open-ended that primarily deal with real-world problems.
+These solutions will be either in the form of a *software package with documentation*, *recommendations report* or a *research paper*.

 Students will go through the whole cycle of solving a real-world problem in a project team:

 * acquiring, organizing and processing data
 * creating and outlining solutions
 * implementing those solutions
 * communicating and defending their work.

 Students will be setting their own deadlines, determining roles within the group and  managing group dynamics.
 Professors and TFs will guide students through the process and provide feedback.
+TF's will be available every week to guide and help students.

 A very important component of the capstone project will be the significant feedback provided to the students, which should be a learning tool in itself.
 Students will be given explicit measures for evaluation, regular feedback on all aspects of the project and its implementation, as well as opportunity for self-assessment.

-This will begin with the data acquisition and data exploration and extend to the design phase of the project.
-Students will receive significant input from the instructor and teaching fellows on all aspects beginning with the choice of project and a written proposal and plan of work.
-Students will be required to give bi-weekly updates and to attend weekly face-to-face review sessions with the instructor and/or mentors.
+Students will be required to give scheduled updates and to attend weekly face-to-face review sessions with the instructor and/or mentors.
 This continuous open dialogue will ensure the achievement of the learning outcomes.

 The course will be broken down into the following four phases:

 ####PHASE 1: Investigate/research